wu12023/wu12023.github.io/_pages/about.md

 ### News

-- [24/01/12] In the final round of the [Intelligent Algorithm and Computing Competition (IACC)](https://iacc.pazhoulab-huangpu.com/contestdetail?id=64af50464a0ed647faca6266&award=1,000,000), we secured the 4th place (ranked 4/815).
+- [24/01/12] In the final round of the [International Algorithm and Computing Competition (IACC)](https://iacc.pazhoulab-huangpu.com/contestdetail?id=64af50464a0ed647faca6266&award=1,000,000), we secured the 4th place (ranked 4/815).
 Our code was [available](https://github.com/SKDDJ/GHM-Greater-Bay-AI-Challenge-Final-Round)

 I will share our experience and insights from this competition soon.